davidbramsay/pythonAudioMeasurements/README.md

 This is a library designed to make audio measurment and audio data manipulation easier, faster, and less error-prone.

-Below are descriptions of AudioSample, eqFilter, and AudioMeasure classes.
+Below are descriptions of AudioSample, EqFilter, AudioExtras, AudioPlayer, and AudioMeasure classes.

 ##AudioSample